chalianwar/docker-performance/README.md

 * run
 * simulate

 The warmup mode connects to a registry and pushes all the layers in the traces specified by the configuration file.
-Manifests are not supported yet and so are treated as layers for the warmup and run modes.
-Layers are only pushed to the first registry specified in the configuration file.
+Layers are generated as a string of 0's equal to the size of the request reported in the trace.
+Because the traces are anonimized, manifests are are treated as layers for the warmup and run modes.
+During warmup, layers will be pushed to the first registry in the configuration file.

 The Run mode replays the anonymized traces to the registry or registries specified in the configuration file.
 One or more clients need to be up before the master node is started.